 How isolated web parts work

-The isolated web parts capability is available only in SharePoint Framework v1.7.0 and later.
+The isolated web parts capability is available only in SharePoint Framework v1.8 and later.

 Scaffolding a project that uses isolated permissions

-When you scaffold a new SharePoint Framework project, the SharePoint Framework Yeoman generator will prompt you, if the solution requires API permissions that should be isolated and not available to other components.
+When you scaffold a new SharePoint Framework project that targets SharePoint Online, the SharePoint Framework Yeoman generator will display the following prompt:

 isDomainIsolated property to